vkhazin/elastic4logging-courseware/content/chapter-07/TileMap.md

 # Tile Map #

+//TODO: revise location and content of the sample file

 * Possibly the most interesting visualization
 * Requires mappings to be configured with geo_point type
 * For previously populated log data cannot modify mapping for coordinates